evlach/evlach.github.io/index.md

 ## Introduction

-Currently, I am working as a freelancer in the field IoT, Web Accessibility and eHealth.
-I am working as an external expert partner of [Dextera Consulting](https://www.dexteraconsulting.com/) at WADcher EU project.
+I am a freelancer in the field IoT, Web Accessibility and eHealth.
+I am currently working as an expert for [Dextera Consulting](https://www.dexteraconsulting.com/) mostly for WADcher EU project.
+I am an opensource committer at [iot.streamsheets project](https://projects.eclipse.org/projects/iot.streamsheets).
 I am also an active Expert for H2020 European projects.

-Between Oct 2017 and end of Oct 2019, I was a Senior Software Engineer at [Cedalo AG](http://www.cedalo.com).
-I am co-founder of [Cedalo AG](http://www.cedalo.com).
+Between Oct 2017 and end of Oct 2019, I was one of the co-founder and Senior Software Engineer at [Cedalo AG](http://www.cedalo.com).

 Between Dec 2011 and Sep 2017 I was part of the Fraunhofer Institute for Applied Information Technology FIT / Web Compliance Center (Germany) as a Senior Researcher / developer and sometimes project coordinator / manager.